Jean-Baptiste Belley: Life

 Belley was said to have been born on 1 July 1746 or 1747 on the island of Gorée, Senegal, but the precise dates of his birth and death are uncertain.
 At the age of two, he was sold to slavers sailing for the French colony of Saint-Domingue.
 With his savings, he later bought his freedom.

-In 1791, Saint Dominican Creoles began the French Revolution in Saint-Domingue; they incited a slave rebellion, aimed at the overthrow of the Bourbon Regime.
+In 1791, a slave rebellion broke out in Saint-Domingue.
 As their fellow revolutionaries in France thought the Declaration of the Rights of Man of 1789, they began to see that slavery would need to be abolished.

-In 1793, Belley was a captain of infantry, fought against the Bourbon forces of Saint-Domingue and was six times wounded.
-On 24 September 1793, he was one of three members (deputés) elected to the French National Convention by the northern region of Saint-Domingue, together with Jean-Baptiste Mills, of mixed race, and Louis-Pierre Dufaÿ, a European, thus becoming the first black deputy to take a seat in the convention.
+In 1793, Belley fought as an infantry captain against Royalist forces in Saint-Domingue and was wounded six times.
+On 24 September 1793, he was one of three deputies elected to the National Convention represented the northern region of Saint-Domingue, together with the mulatto Jean-Baptiste Mills and white Louis-Pierre Dufaÿ, thus becoming the first black deputy to take a seat in the convention.
+He, along with the other two elected deputies, sat with the Montagnards.
 On 3 February 1794, he spoke in a debate in the Convention when it decided unanimously to abolish slavery.

-However, the formal abolition of slavery did not disarm the Bourbon Government supporters, and the war continued.
-Although he was recognized as a full citizen of the Republic, Belley was an active spokesman for black people.
-When Benoît Gouly, a pro-slavery deputy from Mauritius in the Indian Ocean, called for special laws for the French colonies, Belley denounced a pressure group of colonists meeting at the Hôtel Massiac called Club de l'hôtel de Massiac in a speech published under the title Le Bout d'oreille des colons, ou le système de l’Hôtel Massiac mis à jour par Gouly.
+However, the formal abolition of slavery did not disarm the Royalists, and the war continued.
+Recognized as a full citizen of the Republic, Belley was an active spokesman for black people.
+When Benoît Gouly, a pro-slavery deputy from Isle de France, called for special laws reinstituting slavery for the French colonies, Belley denounced a pro-slavery pressure group known as the Massiac Club in a speech published under the title The Settlers' Ear, or the Massiac Hotel System Updated by Gouly.
 He succeeded for a time in maintaining the Republican principle of equality between people in France and in its colonies, whatever their colour.

 In a declaration of age and marital status for the representatives of Saint-Domingue in the convention, Belley says that he was born at Gorée, is forty-eight years old, has never left the territory of the republic, and has lived forty six years at Cap-Français.
 In a 'declaration of fortune' dated at Paris on 10 Vendémiaire, Year 4 of the Republic (viz., 1 October 1795), Belley declares that from the Republic he has only his 'emoluments', that he has bought no property, and that he owns only the contents of his room.

-Belley remained as a Convention member until 1797, when he lost his seat.
-He returned to Saint-Domingue with Charles Leclerc's expedition of 1802 as an officer of gendarmes, but he was arrested, sent back to France and imprisoned in the fortress of Belle Île.
-He was still being held prisoner there in 1805 when he wrote to Isaac Louverture, the son of Toussaint Louverture.
-He died later the same year.
+Belley continued to serve into the Council of Five Hundred and was reelected on 8 September 1796.
+On 5 March 1797, he drew the note stating: "Member of the Council of 500 until this coming May."
+Belley returned to Saint-Domingue in 1802 as a gendarme officer in Divisional-general Charles Leclerc's expeditionary force.
+However, Belley was subsequently arrested, and sent back to France, where he was imprisoned in the fortress of Belle Île.
+Belley was still being held prisoner there in 1805 when he wrote to Isaac Louverture, the son of Toussaint Louverture, and died later the same year.